 Let’s get this one out the way, shall we?
 In November of last year, Channel 4 launched a new show called Lost and Found, in an effort to highlight Dogs Trust, the largest dog welfare charity in the UK.
 The series looks at real-time events where dogs have gone missing, and the efforts of both the owners and volunteers to help in the search.

 While there are no recent figures for the number of missing dogs in the UK, it’s safe to say it’s in the hundreds, every week.
-Some are stolen, others get out or go missing while on a walk, but whatever the circumstances, families are left heartbroken and organizations have an overflow of lost pups on their hands.
+Some are stolen, others get out or go missing while on a walk, but whatever the circumstances, families are left heartbroken and organisations have an overflow of lost dogs on their hands.

-- If you’re traveling with your pup in unknown areas
+- If you’re travelling with your dog in unknown areas

 - If you want to protect your pet against theft